Guide to MICHELIN Star Restaurants - San Diego

 So, the MICHELIN Guide opts to give out these additional distinctions, referring to the feeling of satisfaction at a reasonable price that is expected of these spots.

-In the United States, the general rule of thumb for a Bib Gourmand restaurant is that it should allow patrons to order 2 courses, a glass of wine, and a dessert for under $40.
-Sound like a steal?
-Well, in today’s economy… it is!
+In the United States, the general rule of thumb for a Bib Gourmand restaurant is that it should allow patrons to order a three course meal at a reasonable price.

 This is a great distinction to reference when looking for some of the best food in San Diego at a price that won’t put you painfully over budget.